makomweb/symfony-5-the-fast-track/README.md

 `PS:> docker exec -it guestbook_database_1 psql -U <postgres-user> -d <guestbook-db-name>`

-## Loading fixtures for different database
+## Loading fixtures for a different database

 Prepare a different database string in your `.env.test` so that once `APP_ENV` is set to `test` this connection string can be used.